leonardo-simeone/borrador/README.md

 * I used the official W3C Markup Validation Service on all the html files and no errors were found.
 * I ran the css file through the official W3C Jigsaw validator and no issues were found.
 ![Validators](/assets/images/readme-images/jigsaw-css-checker-pass.png)
-* I used the lighthouse tool in devtools to test color contrast and accesability and it was marked 100%.
+* I used the lighthouse tool in devtools to test color contrast and accesibility and it was marked 100%.

 ## Deployment